icerpc/icerpc-csharp/README.md

 ## Protobuf

-Protocol Buffers or Protobuf for short is a popular IDL and serialization format developed by Google.
+Protocol Buffers, or Protobuf for short, is a popular IDL and serialization format developed by Google.
 It's the preferred IDL for a number of RPC frameworks, including [gRPC].

 The IceRPC + Protobuf integration allows you to call and implement Protobuf services using IceRPC with only a few lines